A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Usage-Aware Proof Calculus ( )

 \section{Usage-Aware Proof Calculus (\uapc)}

-In this section, we introduce \uapc, a proof calculus that annotates the \dL proof rules with labels and label sets. \uapc preserves the structure of the \dL proof rules while determining label usage at each proof step.
-We say that a label $l$ is \textit{fresh} for valid sequent $\atomlabel{\vec{i}}{\Gamma} \vdashu{\chi}{\Sigma} \atomlabel{\vec{j}}{\Delta}$ if $l \notin \chi, \Sigma, \vec{i}, \vec{j}$.
-Additionally, $p(x)$ is a predicate of a single free variable $x$, and $p(\bar{x})$ of free vectorial $\bar{x}$.
-We give a few rules to explain the mechanics of \uapc.
-The full calculus can be found in Appendix~\ref{app:uapccalculus}.
+In this section, we give the proof rules of \uapc which define the interaction between usage-aware sequents in a proof.
+We annotate the core \dL proof rules~\cite{cheatsheet} with labels and label sets, and define how they propagate information in each proof step.
+We show a few rules to explain the mechanics of \uapc and give the full calculus in Appendix~\ref{app:uapccalculus}.